Stavudine (By mouth)

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Sudden and severe stomach pain, nausea, vomiting, or lightheadedness.
+- Sudden and severe stomach pain, fever, nausea, vomiting

 If you notice these less serious side effects, talk with your doctor: